oryxminecraft/.github/profile/README.md

 ## Open Source

-We love open source! please check out some of our open source plugins:
+We love open source! please check out some of our open source plugins / libaries: